jez/blog/source/_posts/2018-01-13-cli-code-review.markdown

 and run arbitrary commands at no cost.

 It might not be obvious how huge of a win this is, so let's see some examples.
-Take the screenshot below of the `requireElement` function.
-It's been moved from *above* the `findElement` function to *below* it (probably because the former calls the latter):
+Take this screenshot of the `requireElement` function.
+It moved from *above* the `findElement` function to *below* it (probably because the former calls the latter):

 {% img fullwidth /images/requireElement01.png diff %}